SchusterLab/qoc-experiments/README.md

-# multimode-qoc
+# qoc-experiments
-- This repository houses the quantum optimal control experiments for the multimode project.
+- This repository houses quantum optimal control code and templates for projects in the lab.